Data Privacy Policy

 Can your data be transferred outside the European Union?

-Unless strictly necessary and on an exceptional basis, we never transfer your data outside the European Union and your data is always hosted in the European Union.
-In addition, we make every effort to hire only service providers who host your data within the European Union.
+Unless strictly necessary and exceptionally, we never transfer your data outside the European Union, and your data is always hosted on European soil.
+Furthermore, we make every effort to only engage service providers who host your data within the European Union.

-Should our service providers nevertheless transfer your personal data outside the European Union, we take great care to ensure that they implement appropriate safeguards to ensure the confidentiality and protection of your data.
+Should our service providers nonetheless be required to transfer your personal data outside the European Union, we meticulously ensure that they implement appropriate safeguards to ensure the confidentiality and protection of your data.

 Who can you contact for more information?

-Our Data Protection Officer ("DPO") is always available to explain in more detail how we process your data and to answer any questions you may have on the subject at the following address: dpo@episto.fr.
+Our Data Protection Officer (“DPO”) is always available to explain in more detail how we process your data and to answer your questions on the subject at the following address: dpo@episto.fr.

 How can you contact the CNIL (the French equivalent of the ICO - Information Commissioner Office)?